DrSnyder86/ERS-Integration/ers_integration/readme.md

 # Features

 QBCore & QBox Integration
--Fully compatible with QBCore and QBox frameworks.
+- Fully compatible with QBCore and QBox frameworks.

 Radial Menu Support
--Includes radial menu functions for quick access to commands and actions.
+- Includes radial menu functions for quick access to commands and actions.
 Players can easily trigger key functions without memorizing chat commands.
 Players can request or cancel services while inside of a vehicle.

 PS-Dispatch Integration
--Seamless integration with ps-dispatch for real-time notifications and dispatch events, allowing multiple players to attach to calls with ps-dispatch.
+- Seamless integration with ps-dispatch for real-time notifications and dispatch events, allowing multiple players to attach to calls with ps-dispatch.
 Persistent and Non-persistent dispatch notifications depending on call and completion state.

 Custom Command Functions
--Supports basic command triggers, allowing server admins to extend functionality or bind actions to custom commands.
+- Supports basic command triggers, allowing server admins to extend functionality or bind actions to custom commands.

 Dynamic Event Handling
--Listens for in-game events (pullover events, dispatch responses, on-scene arrivals) and interacts with your ERS systems accordingly.
+- Listens for in-game events (pullover events, dispatch responses, on-scene arrivals) and interacts with your ERS systems accordingly.

 Player Rewards
--Awards players with automatic bank payment bonus on completion of scene cleanup.
+- Awards players with automatic bank payment bonus on completion of scene cleanup.
 Giving player incentive to clean-up their scenes.

 Traffic Stops
--When used with Wk_wars2k radar the front plate will lock automatically in the event of a pullover and notify dispatch of location.
+- When used with Wk_wars2k radar the front plate will lock automatically in the event of a pullover and notify dispatch of location.

 ## Installation
 - Make a backup of your current resourses for security.